nurimertvural/EfficientEffectiveLSTM/README.md

 # An Efficient and Effective Second-Order Training Algorithm For LSTM-based Adaptive Learning

 This software accompanies the paper Vural, N.M., Ergut, S., Kozat S.S.
 (2020), "An Efficient and Effective Second-Order Training Algorithm For LSTM-based Adaptive Learning", IEEE Transaction on Signal Processing(under review).
-It is intended to share experiment codes for future works.
+It is intended to share the experiment codes for future works.
 For the details of the experiment, please see the paper.

 Hyperparameters of the compared algorithms can be found in **hyperparameters.txt**.
 Datasets can be found in **../data** files.